microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-02.md

 In this step we will walk through the different Dynatrace dashboards that are available out of the box for monitoring Kubernetes.

 ### Tasks to complete this step
-1. Validate AKS ActivateGate visible in Dynatrace UI</summary>
+1. Validate AKS ActiveGate visible in Dynatrace UI</summary>
    1.1.
 Go to the Dynatrace UI.
    1.2.
 From the Dynatrace Menu, click `Manage --> Deployment status` to review OneAgent Deployment status 1.3.
 Within the `Deployment status` page, next click on the `ActiveGate` option to review the Active Gate. <br>

       📓 From Dynatrace menu on the left, go to Manage -> Deployment Status -> ActiveGates, you will notice there is a `dynatrace-workshop-cluster-activegate-0` connected to your Dynatrace environment now.
-This actigate gate routes all the agent traffic from apps that are running on that AKS cluster.**
+This ActiveGate routes all the agent traffic from apps that are running on that AKS cluster.**

 2. Review Kubernetes Dashboards are accessible from the left-side menu in Dynatrace choose `Kubernetes` and navigate to the Kubernetes cluster page as shown below: <br>